libhal-google/libhal.github.io/mkdocs/glossary.md

-# 📃 Glossary
+# 📃 Learning the Terms

 Here is a list of terms used in libhal.
-It is HIGHLY RECOMMENDED that new users of libhal read this section.
+It is **HIGHLY RECOMMENDED** that new users of libhal read this section.

 ## Target(s)